 San Jose, CA has two properties on the National Priorities List: Fairchild Semiconductor, and Lorentz Barrel & Drum Co., All 1,164 NPL sites are listed here.

 Next time I teach the cost-benefit analysis class, we may try to measure the economic benefits of a proposal to clean up Lorentz Barrel & Drum.
-It would be interesting to do this, not least because that would require students to learn how the Environmental Protection Agency decides how to allocate money for clean-up activities.
+It would be interesting to do this, not least because that would require students to learn an important tool the Environmental Protection Agency can use to help decide how to allocate money for clean-up activities.

 As you can see below, these contaminated properties are in between the river park and the transit connections (which are near the highway in the lower left) and are near its downtown, where public and private green investments have been taking place, in the form of new bike lanes, bikeshare and "parklets".

-It seems reasonable to me that a public-private partnership that cleaned up the hazardous waste sites and expanded public park land in the neighborhood would not only benefit those with new urbanist preferences, but would have benefits that can be seen in increased property values.
+It seems reasonable to me that a public-private partnership that cleaned up the hazardous waste sites and expanded public park land in the neighborhood would not only benefit those with new urbanist preferences in the immediate neighborhood, but would have benefits that can be seen across this city in increased property values.
 As Ihlandfeldt and Taylor point out, when the increase in property values is high enough, tax increment financing can be used to finance the clean-ups, meaning the cleanup cannot be accomplished without resources, but potentially can be accomplished without new taxes.